-In the times of the Mishna, Chazal forbade us from eating Pas Akum - bread and bread-like items that were baked by non-Jews (even if said bread does not have any kashrus concerns) in order to deter us from assimilation and intermarriage.
+In the times of the Mishnah, Chazal forbade us from eating Pas Akum - bread and bread-like items that were baked by non-Jews (Avodah Zarah 35b), even if said bread does not have any kashrus concerns, in order to dissuade us from assimilation and intermarriage.
 This prohibition pertains exclusively to bread products containing one or more of the five major grains: wheat, barley, oats, spelt or rye, and generally includes baked goods that have the form of bread (tzuras hapas).
 [See Tur, Shulchan Aruch, and main commentaries (Yoreh Deah 112) at length.]

-In later years, due to the fact that many baking ovens were owned or operated by non-Jews, making it difficult to procure Pas Yisrael products, Chazal qualified this prohibition and created a new class of bread products - Pas Paltur, literally “Baker’s Bread”.
-This refers to bread products baked in a bakery or commercial setting, where there is no personal or direct contact between the baker and customer, thereby drastically reducing the chance of intermarriage, and is therefore permitted.
+In later years, due to the fact that many baking ovens were owned or operated by non-Jews, making it difficult to procure Pas Yisroel products, Chazal laterqualified this prohibition, and created a new class of bread products known as Pas Paltur, literally “Baker’s Bread”.
+This refers to bread products baked in a bakery or commercial setting, where there is no personal or intimate contact between the baker and customer, thereby drastically reducing the chance of intermarriage, and is therefore permitted.

-Some authorities, including the Rema, maintain that Chazal’s hetter of Pas Paltur applies in all cases, even when Pas Yisrael is readily available.
-However, many decisors, including the Shulchan Aruch and the Shach, maintain that this hetter is only applicable if one cannot purchase Pas Yisrael of similar type, quality or price, and stress that one should otherwise strive to obtain Pas Yisrael exclusively.
+Some authorities, including the Rema, maintain that Chazal’s hetter of Pas Paltur applies in all cases, even when Pas Yisroel is readily available.
+However, many decisors, including the Shulchan Aruch and the Shach, argue that this hetter is only applicable if one cannot purchase Pas Yisroel of similar type, quality or price, and stress that one should otherwise strive to obtain Pas Yisroel exclusively.

-Although the leniency of Pas Paltur remains in effect year round, the Shulchan Aruch and Rema, in Hilchos Rosh Hashanah qualify it, writing that during the Aseres Yemei Teshuvah, the Ten Days of Repentance between Rosh Hashanah and Yom Kippur, as well as on Shabbos and Yom Tov, and ascertain that all one’s bread products are Pas Yisrael.
-Nevertheless, if one is unable to obtain Pas Yisrael products during these special times, one may rely on Pas Paltur.
+Although the leniency of Pas Paltur remains in effect year round, the Shulchan Aruch and Rema, in Hilchos Rosh Hashanah qualify it, writing that during the Aseres Yemei Teshuvah, the Ten Days of Repentance between Rosh Hashanah and Yom Kippur, as well as on Shabbos and Yom Tov, one should ensure that all one’s bread products are Pas Yisroel.
+Nevertheless, if one is unable to obtain Pas Yisroel products during these special times, one may rely on Pas Paltur.

 What is Considered “Bread”?

-This din of “Pas” (bread) is not exclusive to what we refer to as ‘bread’, but rather includes various baked goods that have the form of bread (tzuras haPas).
-Following are various types of common foods and their status vis-à-vis this halacha:
+This din of “Pas” (bread) is not exclusive to what we refer to as ‘bread’, but rather includes various baked goods that have the form of bread (tzuras hapas).
+Following are various types of common foods and their status vis-à-vis this important halachah:

-Cake and cookies - Some authorities are of the opinion that for cake to be included in this category, one must wash and make hamotzi if one eats enough and is koveya a seudah (bases an actual meal) on it, one must wash and make Hamotzi, while others maintain that that alone is not sufficient, but it must also be made from a thick batter.
+Cake and cookies - Several authorities are of the opinion that for cake to be included in the ‘bread’ category, it must be a type that if one eats enough and is koveya a seudah (bases an actual meal) on it, one must wash and make Hamotzi, while others maintain that that alone is not sufficient, but it must also be made from a ‘thick batter’.
 Contemporary practice is to assume all cake and cookies are included in the category of “bread” and would thereby be subject to the halachos of Pas Yisroel and Pas Paltur.

-Bagels - Even though true bagels are first boiled, since at that stage they are not fit to be eaten until actually baked, they are included in the category of “Pas”.
+Bagels - Even though true bagels are first boiled, nevertheless, since at that stage they are not fit to be eaten until actually baked, they are still included in the category of “Pas”.

-Pancakes - Even though pancakes are “fried” in a frying pan, since the only oil used is to make sure they do not stick the pan, they are still considered ‘baked”, not fried, and still share enough similarities with bread to be considered “Pas”.
+Pancakes - Although pancakes are “fried” in a frying pan, if the only oil generally used is to make sure they do not stick the pan, then they would still be considered ‘baked”, not fried, as they still share enough similarities with bread to be considered “Pas”.
 However, this would technically depend on actual recipes used for making pancakes.
 If one would make them with thin, runny batter or deep fry them, then they would be considered as not having tzuras hapas.

-Doughnuts’ inclusion in this category, however, is a matter of halachic debate - whether anything fried is considered to have a “form of bread”, or if it depends on the thickness of batter.
-Many Poskim maintain it depends on the batter - that a thick batter, even when deep fried, maintains its status as tzuras haPas, while others are of the opinion that once it’s fried it loses its status of “bread” and is therefore subject to the more stringent parameters of “Bishul Akum”, as it is considered ‘cooked’, and not ‘baked’, by the deep frying.
+Doughnuts’ inclusion in this category, however, is a matter of halachic debate - whether anything fried can be considered to have a “form of bread”, or if it depends on the thickness of batter.
+Several Poskim maintain that it depends on the batter - that a thick batter, even when deep fried, maintains its status as tzuras hapas, while others are of the opinion that once it’s fried it loses its status of “bread” and is therefore subject to the more stringent parameters of “Bishul Akum”, as it is considered ‘cooked’, and not ‘baked’, by the deep frying.
 The Shulchan Aruch himself cites both opinions as valid and does not rule conclusively.
 All would agree that a thin batter that is deep fried would not be considered to have tzuras hapas.
-Rav Ovadiah Yosef zt”l, addressing the issue of buying kosher doughnuts in a restaurant maintains that one may rely on the opinions that they are considered having “tzuras hapas” and are therefore Pas Paltur and thereby essentially permitted.
+Rav Ovadiah Yosef zt”l, addressing the issue of buying kosher doughnuts in a restaurant, maintains that one may rely on the opinions that they are considered having “tzuras hapas” and are therefore Pas Paltur and thereby essentially permitted.

 Crackers - Since crackers are made from flour and water and baked, they are considered bread-like even though they are much thinner.
-Although some authorities, opine that snacks which are not “Fit for a King’s Table” would not be included in the Pas Akum prohibition, similar to the parameters of Bishul Akum, conversely, the majority consensus is to include them, as the Tur, Shulchan Aruch and their main commentaries do not seem to make such a distinction.
+Although several authorities opine that snacks which are not Oleh Al Shulchan Melachim, “Fit For a King’s Table”, would not be included in the Pas Akum prohibition, similar to the parameters of Bishul Akum, conversely, the majority consensus is to include them, as the Tur, Shulchan Aruch and their main commentaries do not seem to make such a distinction regarding bread products.